If you choose to mediate your divorce, you will benefit by:

 Included at no additional charge or fee is:

-✓drafting and preparation of your Marital Settlement Agreement;
+✓drafting and preparing of the Mediated Marital Settlement Agreement;

-✓drafting and preparation of Parenting Plan/Child Support Worksheet (if you have a minor child(ren);
+✓drafting and preparing of the Parenting Plan (if you have a minor child(ren);

 ✓reasonable amount of telephone and/or email communication throughout the process that is related to scheduling, explanation of the mediation process or other general issues.